 To qualify, the caregiver or care recipient must be at least 60 years old and the caregiver must live in Butler, Clermont, Clinton, Hamilton or Warren counties.
 There is no age requirement for family caregivers who provide care for individuals with Alzheimer’s disease or related disorders with neurological and organic brain dysfunction.

 Additionally, to be eligible for respite care through this program, the care recipient must not be enrolled in a Medicaid waiver program that already provides short-term respite stay.
-Respite care is not available in Clermont County.
+Overnight respite care is available to family caregivers who provide care for someone who has a cognitive impairment (such as Alzheimer’s disease or dementia).

 For more information, click here.